Post Majili, Naga Chaitanya And Samantha Akkineni To Work Together Again? Deets Inside

 At present, Samantha is working on the Telugu remake of 96 which also features Sharwanand in the lead.
 The Akkineni Bahu also has Oh Baby in her kitty.

-Meanwhile, her hubby dearest is working on the mult-starrer Venky Mama which also features Venkatesh in the lead.
+Meanwhile, her hubby dearest is working on the multi-starrer Venky Mama which also features Venkatesh in the lead.

 So, do you want to see Naga Chaitanya and Samantha on the big screen once again?
 Tell us in the space below.